AdobeDocs/experience-platform.en/help/destinations/destination-sdk/overview.md

 * Configurable authentication
 * A suite of testing & validation APIs for you to test and iterate your destination configurations

+### File-based integrations {#file-based-integrations}

 Through Destination SDK, you can also set up integrations to periodically export files to the storage location of your choice.
-The real-time integration with Experience Platform supports capabilities like:
+The file-based integration with Experience Platform supports capabilities like:

 * File export in several supported formats (CSV, Parquet, JSON)
 * Configurable file formatting options, which allow you to structure the format of the exported files to meet your downstream requirements.